ternandsparrow/natcap-invest-docker/3.4.2/README.md

 docker run \
  --rm \
  -v /tmp/output:/workspace \
- tomsaleeba/natcap-invest-docker:3.4.2-pollination # there isn't much output, it takes less than 30 seconds to run usually sudo chown -R `id -u` /tmp/output
+ tomsaleeba/natcap-invest-docker:3.4.2-pollination # there isn't much console output and it takes less than 30 seconds to run usually sudo chown -R `id -u` /tmp/output
 # now browse to /tmp/output to see the output files
 ```